pandasseabornplotlyFor additional resources, check out the following:

 In a long-form data table:

-data is in long-form.
+Our world data is in long-form.
 Let's take a subset with just the country, year, and population variables.
 This table contains fewer variables but is still in long-form.

 pop_long = world[['country', 'year', 'population']]